hwangsab/EE-399-HW1/README.md

 Y = np.array([30, 35, 33, 32, 34, 37, 39, 38, 36, 36, 37, 39, 42, 45, 45, 41, 40, 39, 42, 44, 47, 49, 50, 49, 46, 48, 50, 53, 55, 54, 53])
 ```

-Completion of this project and development of the algorithm was accomplished through Python as our
+Completion of this project and subsequent development and implementation of the algorithm was
-primary programming language.
+accomplished through Python as our primary programming language.

 ### Code Description
 The code is written in Python and uses the following libraries:
     `numpy` for numerical computing
     `matplotlib` for data visualization
     `math` for mathematical functions
+    `warnings` for error message override
     `scipy` for curve fitting

 ### Finding Minimum Error and Optimizing Parameters